OpenMDAO/dymos/joss/paper.md

 Dymos can also help solve more general optimization problems where dynamics are only one part in a larger system level model with additional --- potentially computationally expensive --- calculations that come before and after the dynamic calculations.
 These broader problems are commonly referred to co-design, controls-co-design, and multidisciplinary design optimization.
 Dymos provides specific APIs and features that make it possible to integrate traditional optimal-control models into a co-design context, while still supporting analytic derivatives that are necessary for computational efficiency in these complex use cases.
+An example of a co-design problem that was solved with Dymos is the coupled trajectory-thermal design of an electric vertical takeoff and landing aircraft where the thermal management and propulsion systems were designed simultaneously with the flight trajectories to ensure no components overheated[@Hariton2020a].

 # Difference between optimal-control and co-design
-In the most general sense, optimal-control problems are numerically valid ways of transcribing a dynamic control problem into a nonlinear programming problem like this:
+In the most general sense, both optimal-control and co-design problems are both are numerically valid ways of optimizations problems involving ordinary differential equations (ODE) or differential algebraic equations (DAE).
+A general problem formulation will look like this:

 \begin{align*}
 \mathrm{Minimize}& \qquad \mathrm{J} = f_{obj}(\bar{x},t,\bar{u},\bar{d}) \\